About the CRCLCL Research Nodes of Excellence

 - Developing new models for building and precinct redevelopment to enable the established suburbs of Australian cities to be retrofitted more effectively and intensively.

-Node Manager: Greg Morrison
+Contact and Node Leader: Professor Greg Morrison

 University of South Australia Node of Excellence for Low Carbon Living